 The National Institute of Standards and Technology’s Cybersecurity Framework (NIST CSF)

-CIS benchmarks and CIS controls are widely recognized as a best practice starting point for achieving NIST CSF compliance.
-While the benchmarks help organizations achieve the foundational security position needed for a strong security program, the CIS controls map closely to the wider security requirements of NIST CSF.
+CIS Benchmarks and CIS Controls are widely recognized as best-practice starting points for achieving NIST CSF compliance.
+While benchmarks help organizations achieve the foundational security position needed for a strong security program, the CIS controls closely align with the broader security requirements of the NIST CSF.

 The Federal Information Security Modernization Act (FISMA) — a component of NIST — also points to CIS resources for cybersecurity compliance.
 The National Checklist Program Repository recommends CIS benchmarks to federal agencies and other organizations trying to meet FISMA requirements.

 Note that while other industry frameworks may not reference them directly, CIS benchmarks are widely accepted as best practices for secure configuration.
-They are used by organizations all over the world to achieve compliance with a wide variety of frameworks and regulatory requirements, including the GDPR, HIPAA, ISO/IEC 27001, and many others.
+They are used by organizations worldwide to comply with a wide range of frameworks and regulatory requirements, including the GDPR, HIPAA, ISO/IEC 27001, and others.

-When it comes to secure configuration, a slightly different approach is needed to achieve greater security vs. achieving compliance objectives.
+When it comes to secure configuration, a slightly different approach is needed to achieve greater security than to meet compliance objectives.

 Compliance with industry frameworks is simply a case of ensuring all assets are configured in line with best practices.
 For most frameworks, that means ensuring all assets within an organization’s environment are in line with CIS benchmarks.

 For security purposes, things are less prescriptive.
 An organization that takes cybersecurity seriously may, as a starting point, decide to maintain asset configuration in line with CIS benchmarks level 2 — a stricter set of standards intended to maximize security through ‘defense in depth’.
-These higher-level standards are more labor-intensive to implement and maintain and are designed for organizations that have greater cybersecurity needs.
+These higher-level standards are more labor-intensive to implement and maintain and are intended for organizations with greater cybersecurity needs.

 - They experience a high level of cyber activity; or,

-- They rely on technologies that don’t have corresponding CIS benchmarks.
+- They rely on technologies without corresponding CIS benchmarks.

 In these cases, organizations should develop a set of additional configuration standards that address their specific needs, and use them in conjunction with the appropriate level of CIS benchmarks.

 While that process may sound simple, it can be difficult in practice.
-Business environments are often highly complex, which can make it challenging to report on and action configuration issues.
+Business environments are often highly complex, making it challenging to report on and address configuration issues.
 This is particularly true if benchmark assessments are completed manually, as regular manual assessments and reporting can be extremely resource-intensive.

 This is why many organizations use automated CIS benchmark tools — often built into system and file integrity monitoring solutions — to automate the assessment and reporting process.

 When an organization first adopts CIS benchmarks, it can be difficult to know what a ‘good’ assessment result is.
-Configuration management is a complex field, and the first assessment will likely identify a large number of non-compliance issues.
-Conducting an initial assessment is an essential first step, as it provides a baseline to measure success against over time.
+Configuration management is a complex field, and the first assessment will likely identify numerous non-compliance issues.
+Conducting an initial assessment is an essential first step, as it provides a baseline against which to measure success over time.

 To identify your organization’s configuration baseline, conduct a manual or solution-assisted assessment of your environment against CIS benchmarks.
 If you’re using an automated solution, it should provide clear reporting to show how close your organization is to full compliance.
 With manual assessments, you’ll need to develop a simple reporting process that clearly articulates your organization’s current position.
 Finally, agree on a timeline with all stakeholders to bring the organization into full compliance.